jmor2000/labview_python_bridge/README.md

 * double click: python_labview_bridge.lvproj
 * double click: ex1_call_collect.vi
 * click 'run' in labview
-* you should now see data passing to and from labview
+* you should now see data passing to and from labview, have fun!

 > [!NOTE]
 > - 'Your-Python-App' needs to be active for Labview to send data to the queues.</br>